Clinical radiologist

 Work experience

 Before applying to do a medical degree, you're expected to undertake work experience, either paid or voluntary, in areas relevant to medicine.
 This could be through work experience at your local hospital, GP surgery or nursing home, or through work shadowing a doctor.
-This experience shows your commitment to becoming a radiologist and provides insight into the physical and emotional demands of working in medicine.
+This experience shows your commitment to becoming a doctor and provides insight into the physical and emotional demands of working in medicine.

-For free mentoring resources and experiences designed to support aspiring healthcare and legal professionals - including virtual work experience that is accepted by medical schools, see Medic Mentor.
+For free mentoring resources and experiences designed to support aspiring doctors, including virtual work experience that is accepted by medical schools, see Medic Mentor.

 Find out more about the different kinds of work experience and internships that are available.